CarrickC/COMP90024-23S1-A2/Ansible-playbook/README.md

 ## Intorduction

-Following is how the Ansible playbook to be used for this project:
+Following is how the Ansible playbook used for this project:

 1. Establish four new instances, each with the appropriate selection of storage volume and security groups.
 2. Mounting and conﬁguration of storage volumes on the relative instances.